 - deep meditation (shen dan).

-- Training ourselves is only one part of the broader view we take into account.
+Training ourselves is only one part of the broader view we take into account.
 Our tradition has 5 major branches of study, which are briefly introduced below.
-Please follow the highlighted links to my teacher’s page for more information on any of the topics.
+Please click on a card to go to my teacher’s page for more information on any of the topics.

 The science of destiny makes use of tools like Bazi and Zi Wei Du Shou to understand the way we each relate to fundamental archetypes.
-These tools allow us to understand the relationships we have with ourselves and the other more thoroughly so that we may work with our innate traits and not against them.
+These tools allow us to understand the relationships we have with ourselves and the other more thoroughly so that we may discover our hidden potential and work with our innate traits rather than against them.

 The study of the changes of the world allows us to understand the possibilities of a given situation and help us decide on the best course of action using the Yi Jing (the Classic of Changes that depicts situations using combinations of Yin and Yang, called Trigrams in their set of 3, and Hexagrams in their set of 6) and Qi Men Dun Jia.

-The arts of Feng Shui and Morphopsychology teach us to observe how shapes, space and timing can be strategically used to help position ourselves skillfully in the world.
+The arts of Feng Shui and Face Reading helps us understand how shapes, space and timing can be strategically used to allow us to position ourselves skillfully in the world.
 Far removed from the distorted new-age ideas that decorating our house with golden cats will bring prosperity, traditional Feng Shui is a precise art that requires deep calculations and contextual understanding of the situation, and produces real measurable results while keeping our common sense alive.

-- Even though I am training in all of these arts myself, I do not currently offer formal teachings on anything except studies of self-cultivation/The Mountain.
+Even though I am training in all of these arts myself, I do not currently offer formal teachings on anything except studies of self-cultivation/The Mountain.
+If you would like to study any of the other aspects of our school, please contact my teacher, Mr Serge Augier, via this page.